 Custom-Treatment for Bruxism

-If your dentist can detect bruxism before your teeth become seriously damaged, then it may be treated simply with a custom-made oral appliance.
+If your dentist can detect your bruxism hazards before your teeth become seriously damaged, then it may be treated simply with a custom-made oral appliance.
 By wearing the appliance at night, you can avoid the most persistent instances of teeth-grinding and preserve your smile as your dentist addresses the underlying cause of your condition.
+Many find that wearing a night guard will offer relief of your jaw pain.

 The trouble with bruxism is that it will continue to damage your teeth if you ignore it and neglect to treat it.
-To learn more, schedule a consultation by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.
+Want to update that aging smile?
+To learn more, schedule a consultation by calling us at 847-234-0517.
 We proudly serve residents of Chicago and all surrounding communities in the Chicago Metro area.